-Tonic Health Media and the Wellbeing Science Institute run Agency Sleep campaign to improve health & wellbeing
+Tonic Media Network and the Wellbeing Science Institute run Agency Sleep campaign to improve health & wellbeing

-4 July 2019: Tonic Health Media, Australia’s leading health and wellbeing network has partnered with the renowned Wellbeing Science Institute to run a campaign to help combat poor sleep, and improve the health and wellbeing of staff within media agencies across the country.
+4 July 2019: Tonic Media Network, Australia’s leading health and wellbeing network has partnered with the renowned Wellbeing Science Institute to run a campaign to help combat poor sleep, and improve the health and wellbeing of staff within media agencies across the country.

 40% of Australians are not getting enough sleep and a recent Federal Government report has put the financial cost of this nation-wide exhaustion at $26.2 billion a year.

-In response, Tonic Health Media is joining forces with the Wellbeing Science Institute and running free Sleep Workshops at media agencies in Sydney, Melbourne and Brisbane.
+In response, Tonic Media Network is joining forces with the Wellbeing Science Institute and running free Sleep Workshops at media agencies in Sydney, Melbourne and Brisbane.

 These sessions include teaching participants how to evaluate their sleep patterns and practical advice on how to get a better night’s sleep.